rcsgrv/EclipseSoftwareHelpDesk/README.md

 - Facilitate communication between users with comments
 - Secure registration and login with password hashing and two-factor authentication (2FA)
 - Role-base access control (RBAC) to enhance security by enforcing the principle of least privilege
-- User management allowing for the promotion/demotion of user roles
+- User management allowing for the promotion/demotion of administrative status
 - Responsive and accessible user interface designed with CSS, HTML, and JavaScript
-- Flash alerts for real-time feedback on user actions (success/error)
+- Flash alerts for real-time feedback on user actions
-- Paginated ticket listings
 - Dynamic ticket forms with input validation
 - Modular and maintainable codebase using Flask blueprints
-- Built-in SQLite database managed via SQLAlchemy ORM (Object Relational Mapper)
+- Built-in SQLite database managed via SQLAlchemy ORM
 - Clean separation of concerns between models, routes, and templates
 - Integration tests covering core functionality developed using Pytest